thebluewolfofthenorth/Battleship-game/README.md

 [Screenshot of test](./img/rython-test.png)

+### Bugs:

+ - **TypeError with Enemy Moves**:

+    - Issue: Encountered a TypeError when trying to concatenate strings and integers in the enemy move logic.
+This occurred primarily when displaying the enemy's move coordinates.

+    - Solution: Modified the code to properly format strings and integers, ensuring that coordinate information is correctly concatenated and displayed without causing type mismatches.

+- **Enhanced Enemy AI Logic**:

+    - Issue: Initially, the enemy AI was making random guesses without any strategy.

+    - Solution: Implemented a smarter AI that follows up on successful hits by targeting adjacent cells, thus improving its chances of hitting more parts of the ship.

+- **Last Move Display**:

+    - Issue: Difficulty in displaying the last moves of both the player and the enemy in a clear and consistent manner.

+    - Solution: Adjusted the game loop to include a summary of the last moves for both the player and the enemy, making it visible after each turn.
+- **Clear Screen Feature**:

+    - Issue: Inconsistencies in how the screen was cleared and how information was displayed when the clear screen option was enabled or disabled.

+    - Solution: Refined the logic to ensure that the screen clearing functionality works as intended, and that game information (like board state and last moves) is correctly displayed based on the player's preference for screen clearing.

+- **Input Validation and Error Handling**:

+    - Issue: Ensuring robustness in player input, especially in handling invalid moves and coordinates.

+    - Solution: Implemented comprehensive checks to validate player inputs, ensuring moves are within the grid bounds and have not been previously guessed

 #### Unresolved Bugs:
 In VSC I was getting a minor error on colorama
 - **Import "colorama" could not be resolved from source**